Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 Usage

-provides, such as NSLocalizedString, String.localizedStringWithFormat(format:...), etc, while at the same time taking advantage of the features that Transifex Native offers, such as OTA translations.
+The SDK allows you to keep using the same localization hooks that the iOS framework provides, such as NSLocalizedString, String.localizedStringWithFormat(format:...), etc., while taking advantage of the features that Transifex Native offers, such as OTA translations.

-an app that uses the English language (en) as its source locale and it's localized both in
+Below, you can find examples of the SDK initialization both in Swift and Objective-C for an app that uses the English language (en) as its source locale and it's localized both in Greek (el) and French (fr).

-Keep in mind that in the sample codes below you will have to replace
+Keep in mind that in the sample codes below, you will have to replace the<transifex_token> and <transifex_secret> with the actual token and secret associated with your Transifex project and resource.

 SDK configuration (Swift)